getreu/tp-note/doc/source/tp-note--manual.md

   - _VS-Code_, _Atom_ ...

-  Please refer to _Tp-Note_'s man-page to learn to register your text editor in _Tp-Note_'s configuration file.
+  Please refer to _Tp-Note_'s man-page to learn how to register your text editor in _Tp-Note_'s configuration file.

 * You prefer working in a desktop environment instead of working on a shell?